philsturgeon/phil.tech/source/2017-01-24-graphql-vs-rest-overview.html.markdown

 GraphQL is a [query language](http://graphql.org/learn/queries/), [specification](http://facebook.github.io/graphql/), and [collection of tools](https://github.com/graphql/), designed to operate over a single endpoint via HTTP, optimizing for performance and flexibility.

-One of the [main tenants of REST](http://www.restapitutorial.com/lessons/whatisrest.html) is to utilize the uniform interface of the protocols it exists in.
+One of the [main tenets of REST](http://www.restapitutorial.com/lessons/whatisrest.html) is to utilize the uniform interface of the protocols it exists in.
 When utilizing HTTP, REST can leverage HTTP content-types, caching, status codes, etc., whereas GraphQL invents its own conventions.

 Another main focus for REST is hypermedia controls (a.k.a <a title="Hypermedia As The Engine Of Application State" href="https://en.wikipedia.org/wiki/HATEOAS">HATEOAS</a>), which lets a well designed client run around an API like a human runs around the Internet; starting with a search for "How to complete my tax returns", reading a perfectly relevant article, and after a few clicks ending up on BuzzFeed article about Miley Cyrus throwing Liam Hemsworth a "Weed-Themed" birthday party.